Krabbe disease: Prognosis

 In infantile Krabbe disease, death usually occurs in early childhood.
 A 2011 study found one-, two-, and three-year survival rates of 60%, 26%, and 14%, respectively, with a few surviving longer.
-Patients with late-onset Krabbe disease tend to have a slower progression of the disease and live significantly longer.
+Patients with late-onset Krabbe disease tend to have a slower disease progression and live significantly longer.

 Epidemiology

-This disease does not only impact humans, but other animals such as monkeys, mice, and dogs have been observed to develop Krabbe disease as well.
+This disease also impacts other animals such as monkeys, mice, and dogs.
 While certain gene deletions are more frequent than others, novel mutations resulting in Krabbe disease have been discovered worldwide.
 Most commonly, the underlying cause of the disease is a deletion of a GALC gene, which causes a deficiency in the GALC enzyme.
 This is the circumstance in 80% of patients who have European and Mexican origins.
-The mortality rate of early infantile Krabbe disease is 90% before the age of two.
+The mortality rate of early-infantile KD is 90% before age two.
 Later onset of symptoms is associated with longer life expectancy, with older children generally surviving two to seven years after the initial diagnosis.

 Krabbe disease occurs in about one in 100,000 births.
 Because the disease is genetic, incidence rates vary widely from population to population.
 The incidence rate is extremely low in Japan, with between 5 and 10 cases per 1,000,000 live births.
-In the United States, Krabbe disease occurs in approximately 1 out of every 100,000 live births.
+In the United States, KD occurs in about one of every 100,000 live births.
 Scandinavian countries report incidence rates of one in 50,000 births.
-In certain communities Krabbe disease is much more frequent, such as the Druze community in Israel, which has an incidence rate of 6 out of every 1,000 live births.
-This higher rate is thought to be due in part to a high frequency of consanguineous marriages.
+In certain communities, KD is much more frequent, such as the Druze community in Israel, which has an incidence rate of six of every 1,000 live births, thought to be due in part to a high frequency of consanguineous marriages.
 Almost 35% of all Druze marriages were found to be between first-cousin familial relations.
-There have been no reported cases of Krabbe disease among the Jewish community.
+No cases of KD have been reported among the Jewish community.

-Time of onset also varies in frequency by location.
-Early infantile Krabbe Disease is the most common form of the disease overall, but Nordic communities tend to have even higher rates of early infantile onset Krabbe disease, while Southern European countries have higher incidences of late-onset cases.
-It is difficult to estimate the incidence of adult-onset Krabbe disease, due to discrepancies in classifying cases late-onset versus adult-onset.
+The time of onset also varies in frequency by location.
+Early infantile KD is the most common form of the disease overall, but Nordic communities tend to have even higher rates of early-infantile onset KD, while Southern European countries have higher incidences of late-onset cases.
+Estimating the incidence of adult-onset KD is difficult due to discrepancies in classifying cases as late-onset versus adult-onset.